anders-wiggers/React-Nextjs-Template/README.md

 ```

 ### Developing
-After the installation you can start editing in the code, to start the development server can be started by typing
+After the installation, a development server can be started by running
 ```
 npm run dev
 ```
+The development server allows for hot-reloading when changes to the code base are detected.

 ## Built With